Helen Ellis

-Helen Ellis is an American novelist.
-She has authored two published novels, along with a short story collection and a forthcoming collection of essays.
+Helen Ellis is an American writer.
+Her books include Eating the Cheshire Cat, Bring Your Baggage and Don’t Pack Light, Southern Lady Code, American Housewife, and Kiss Me in the Coral Lounge.
 She is a poker player who competes on the national tournament circuit.
 Raised in Alabama, she lives with her husband in New York City.

-Her first novel, Eating the Cheshire Cat (Scribner: 2001), is a dark comedy written in Southern Gothic fiction style.
+Ellis's first novel, Eating the Cheshire Cat (Scribner: 2001), is a dark comedy written in Southern Gothic fiction style.
 It tells the story of three girls raised in the South, and the odd, sometimes macabre tribulations they endure.

 The Turning: What Curiosity Kills (Powell's Books: 2010), her second novel, is a "teen vampire" story about a southern 16-year-old girl adopted into a wealthy New York City family and centers on shape-shifting, teen romance, and the supernatural.
+The book, according to Vogue, "tanked."

 Her third publication, American Housewife (Doubleday: 2016), is "a sharp, funny, delightfully unhinged collection of stories set in the dark world of domesticity".

-A collection of essays entitled Southern Lady Code was published in April 2019.
+NPR described American Housewife as "a hilariously twisted take on domesticity that grew out of her Tweets @WhatIDoAllDay.
+Several stories were narrated by frustrated, blocked writers demoralized by repeated rejections."
+In an interview with Vogue, Ellis explained that for many years she considered herself "a failed writer.
+And like so many of her characters, Ellis calls herself a housewife.
+'I think housewives are powerful and slightly deranged.
+But so am I...'Housewife' is not a dirty word.'”
+After a period of not publishing, Ellis explained this was the book in which she “found my voice again.”

+Ellis returned to themes of Southern manners and domesticity in a collection of essays entitled Southern Lady Code, published in April 2019.
+Entertainment Weekly called it "an inspiring, hilarious, straight-to-the-point essay collection" in which Ellis "discusses everything from menopause to seeing a psychic."
+Her follow-up, Kiss Me in the Coral Lounge, recounts her happy marriage.

+Ellis is also a professional poker player who competes in high-stakes tournaments.